 Cory Miller 40:19

 That you said something like earlier you said there's a plugin for that, you know, in WordPress, there's, I want to say over 55,000 plugins, I'm sure there's hundreds of thousands of themes out there free to By the way, you want to go to wordpress.org for the official ones, that's the safest place to get your themes and plugins that are free.
 And there's a number of commercial and premium plugins out there.
 But when he said there's a plugin for that I almost thought for WordPress and Commerce Journey we're going to talk about all kinds of platforms.
-When are just going to talk about woo and WordPress.
-We're going to talk about Shopify and big commerce and finding the right tools for the right job that you're trying to do with your eCommerce store.
-But I almost thought there should be another like saying there's also a tutorial For that, like in WordPress and Whoo, specifically, you run into something, Google it.
+We aren't just going to talk about Woo and WordPress.
+We're going to talk about Shopify and Big Commerce and finding the right tools for the right job that you're trying to do with your eCommerce store.
+But I almost thought there should be another like saying there's also a tutorial For that, like in WordPress and Woo, specifically, you run into something, Google it.
 I mean, type in the question, there's bound to be a tutorial out there.
 And I know from experience because I spent 11 years building a business in it, and how competitive it is because so many good people out there putting tutorials.
 So there's literally, you know, if you have a question, even on the CSS two, how do I do a red box around something, you know, you're likely going to end up on a very, very good rich site and find the answers to that.

 Justin Nealey 41:31

 Yep.
 Just kind of up your Google foo.

 Google foo.
 I like it.
 Yeah, I we were talking about this, like the let me Google that for you.
 We Google is like common vernacular for all of us.
 But sometimes we forget, like we can just when it gets to technical things like this, I think we forget that.
 Google is a couple of types of ways, you know, keyword types away and we can find something that's really rich specifically with these eCommerce, WordPress and WooCommerce.